mattbierner/blog.mattbierner.com/_posts/2017-12-05-reflections-from-hyperreality.md

 <hr class="bullets">

-But technology brings it's own complications.
+But technology brings its own complications.
 Example: during one intimate moment, Riley quite literally was blinded when iOS 11 decided that now would be the perfect time to configure *Do Not Disturb While Driving*.
 Dear Apple, I appreciate that you are trying to save lives and all, but seriously!
 I also imagine that the bug report for this incident would have been highly entertaining.

 Sex is already complicated enough and now we're going to throw software updates and notifications and adverts and ransomware and fake news into the mix?
 The future will be interesting indeed.